UNFOLDING: FIRST NATIONS WORKS ON PAPER EXHIBITION, EDITORIAL

 06 MAVA Substation

-In the lead-up to the launch, I designed the visual identity for the community outreach campaign, used across MAVA's social media and marketing.
+Ahead of the launch, I designed the visual identity for the community outreach campaign, applied across MAVA’s social media and marketing.

-The rough, grungey aesthetic references the DIY nature of the space, connecting with Metro Arts’ roots and the opportunity for community to come and get their hands dirty.
+The rough, grungy aesthetic references the DIY nature of the space, connecting to Metro Arts’ roots and inviting the community to get their hands dirty.

 metroarts.com.au